-For the Academic Honors Diploma, students must meet all but one of the following criteria.
+For the Academic Honors Diploma, students must meet all but one of the following criteria^{}.
 Students must meet general graduation requirements to qualify for honors diplomas.
 Interested students should see their school counselor no later than the end of junior year.
 It may not be possible to complete all course requirements after that time.

-Requirements State Minimum

-Math 4 units

-Science 4 units, including 2 units of advanced science

-Social Studies 4 units

-World Languages 3 units of one world language, or no less than 2 units of each of two world languages studied

-Fine Arts 1 unit

-GPA 3.5 on a 4.0 scale

-ACT/SAT ACT: 27 or higher/SAT: 1280 or higher
+Requirements State Minimum 1 Math Fourth math must be > Algebra 2 2 Science One additional unit Advanced Science 3 Social Studies One additional unit Social Studies 4 World Languages 3 sequential units of one, or no less than 2 sequential units of two 5 GPA 3.5 on a 4.0 scale 6 ACT/SAT ACT: Score of 27 or higher, SAT: Score of 1280 or higher 7 Seal Requirement Earn two additional diploma seals, not including Honors Diploma 8 Experiential Learning Field Experience, OMJ Seal, Portfolio or Work-Based Learning